Transfer Acorns to Charles Schwab

 Account Transfers Between Schwab and Acorns

-Moving a brokerage account from Charles Schwab to Acorns or from Acorns to Schwab is possible, although only if done in a very specific way.
-This is because Acorns doesn’t accept or send ACAT transfers.
-Therefore, an alternative method must be used in either direction.
+Moving a brokerage account from Charles Schwab to Acorns or from Acorns to Schwab is possible, but it must be done in a specific way.
+This is because Acorns doesn’t handle ACAT transfers.
+So, an alternative method is needed.

 Transfer an Account from Charles Schwab to Acorns